 This can lead to a variety of disputes.
-Perhaps you’d like to enforce your rights against the pickers.
-Or perhaps your neighbors have seen your own kids helping themselves to fruit from apple and plum trees that they've planted along your property line.
+Perhaps you'd like to enforce your rights against the pickers.
+Or perhaps your neighbors have seen your kids helping themselves to fruit from apple and plum trees they've planted along your property line.
 Who has the law on their side in such situations?

 If the trunk of a fruit tree is on your neighbors' property, the tree and the fruit it bears belong to them—even if fruit-laden branches overhang your property.
 Your children can't enter your neighbors' property and take their fruit—that's considered petty theft.
 As to whether your neighbor can enter your property to pick the fruit, that's a legal gray area, and one that neighbors would do best to work out in an amicable fashion.

 Any state, such as California or Massachusetts, that has commercial orchards will also have laws protecting the produce of those orchards, and while you and your neighbors probably aren't in the business of growing and marketing apples, everyone is still entitled to their own produce.